dingningy/Queer-Media-Consumption-Psychological-Wellbeing-dingningy/README.md

 ### Data Source
-The datasets are collected from the Qualtrics online survey on the Prolific platform in February 2025.
+The data were collected from the Qualtrics online survey on the Prolific platform in February 2025.

 ### Size